MIME: MIME-Version

+According to MIME co-creator Nathaniel Borenstein, the version number was introduced to permit changes to the MIME protocol in subsequent versions.
+However, Borenstein admitted short-comings in the specification that hindered the implementation of this feature:

 Content-Disposition

 The original MIME specifications only described the structure of mail messages.
 They did not address the issue of presentation styles.
 The content-disposition header field was added in RFC 2183 to specify the presentation style.
 A MIME part can have: